-The trail is closed for the season and will reopen the last Friday in March, weather conditions permitting.
+The trail will reopen the last Friday in March, weather conditions permitting.

 $5/OHV/day, or $50/person/season (seasonal passes may be used only by the individual to whom the pass is issued).
 Volunteers who contribute to forest-certified trail outings may be issued a complimentary yearly pass.

 Open last Friday in March through first Monday after Jan.
 1